chrisnoonan98675/site/xl-deploy/concept/environment-as-code.markdown

 **Note:** For security reasons, Deployfiles are applied in a sandbox that does not have access to XL Deploy APIs.

+### Apply a Deployfile using the Lightweight CLI

+To apply a Deployfile, open a command terminal and execute this command:

+        xld --url http://xl-deploy.mycompany.com:4516 --username john --password secret01 apply /Users/john/Deployfile

 ### Apply a Deployfile using the REST API

 This is an example of applying a Deployfile using cURL: